beaker-project/beaker/documentation/man/bkr.rst

    this option is given, the messages are ignored and the recipe is not aborted.

+.. option:: --reserve

+   Reserve the system at the end of the recipe, for further testing or examination.
+The system will be reserved when all tasks have completed executing, or if the recipe ends abnormally.
+Refer to :ref:`reservesys`.

+.. option:: --reserve-duration <seconds>

+   When :option:`--reserve` is used, this option controls the duration for the reservation.
+The default duration is 86400 seconds (24 hours).

 .. option:: --cc <email>

    Add <email> to the cc list for the job(s).
 The cc list will receive the job